Intermediate-App-Dev-and-Deploy/Tic-Tac-Toe-Project/2 Player Version/README.md

 - Symmetry and Ratios of GUI are symmetrical
   - must identify square in rectangle display
   - where does score board and buttons go
+  - develop the larger rectangles for the main pieces of the board
+  - illustrate with paper folding
 - Quit Button Works
 - Reset or Play again button works
 - Mode Button: Easy, Medium, Difficult (and/or Impossible) {Developer chooses what each of these mean}